yuki-inaho/apriltags/README.md

 ## How to get started:

-Note that **pupil-apriltags** currently only runs on Python 3.6 or Python 3.7.
+Note that **pupil-apriltags** currently only runs on Python 3.6 or higher.

 ### Install from PyPI